jthollis5280/Elk_stack-Project/README.md

 https://drive.google.com/file/d/1Q_grVgkRYz976n7f5iQpL8mQ_w_Cu43w/view?usp=sharing

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the **Yml and config** files may be used to install only certain pieces of it, such as Filebeat.

   - _TODO: Enter the playbook file._